QuantLet/MVA-Ready/QID-1708-MVACARTBan2/README.md

 Description : 'Performs classification analysis and plots the classification tree for the US bankruptcy data with 84 companies employing the Gini index and a constraint.'

-Keywords : plot, graphical representation, classification, analysis, financial, decision-tree, data visualization
+Keywords : 'plot, graphical representation, classification, analysis, financial, decision-tree, data, visualization'

 See also : MVACARTGiniTree1, MVACARTTwoingTree1